 As discussed in my fish cake recipe and my article about Paleo 2.0, the word is now out that white potatoes are usually a very healthy source of carbs and shouldn’t be feared.
 In fact, obtaining to bulk of your carbohydrates from starchy vegetables instead of fruits is healthier because starch gets digested as pure glucose, while most fruits are half fructose, which easily becomes toxic.
 White potatoes are also very nutritive and are not at all devoid of vitamins and minerals.
 Think mainly of potassium, vitamin C and cooper.

-One of the reasons why white potatoes have been shunned by a lot of people in the Paleo diet community before is because of some of the toxins found in them like the saponins solanine and chaconine.
+One of the reasons why white potatoes have been shunned by a lot of people in Paleo community before is because of some of the toxins found in them like the saponins solanine and chaconine.
 It’s important to note though that all vegetables create natural pesticidal toxins in order to protect themselves.
 This is why eating a diet that is diversified in plant matter is a good idea.
 The trick with potatoes is that most of the toxins are in the skin and can therefore be easily avoided.
 This is also why I always recommend to peel your potatoes.

 It’s not rare to hear about people who can’t tolerate sweet potatoes very well while they have no problems with regular white potatoes.